How Performance Polo Shirts Revolutionized Menswear

 The sport of polo, in its early forms, dates back to the 6th century BCE.
 But it was in Manipur, India, where colonizing British forces first stumbled upon the game in its modern form.
 From there, it made its way back to England - but not before a crucial change to the uniform.

 The traditional polo uniform was a long sleeve cotton shirt with a collar, but the players were irritated with how often the fabric got into their faces in the middle of a match.
-To solve the problem, they would sew buttons on their shirt to keep their collars in place.
+To solve the problem for the regular polo player, they would sew buttons on their shirt to keep their collars in place.
 In 1896, a clothing company cashed in on the idea and sold the first polo shirt with button-down collars.
 They took the same approach to their entire line of dress shirts, and other clothing designers followed suit.
+So you can say that it is one of the earliest pieces of athleisure.
+What is athleisure?
+It is a form of clothing that can be worn for sports or everyday wear.
+Just check out the stylish Tommy John athleisure collection here.

 In the 1920s, tennis attire was equally impractical.
 Long-sleeve button-down shirts, itchy flannel pants, and ties were uncomfortable.
 As tennis became more and more competitive, star players opted for a short sleeve shirt with a long, easy to tuck shirttail with a button collar, and the polo shirt as we know it today was born.
 These polo shirts were made of woven, breathable white cotton that was comfortable to wear on the court.